twoBirds/twobirds/README.md

 twoBirds is the minimum possible solution for an application framework, it consists of only 3 parts:
 - a simple client repository object structure
 - a selector to adress instances of these objects on the page
-- a trigger to communicate with the selected object
+- a trigger to communicate with the selected instance on the page

+twoBirds builds nested structures of instances of repo objects that all look the same codewise, but add up to complex functionality like in this structural example:

+myWindow contains
+	a system window to display contents, which contains a scollBar to scroll the window contents

+All instances inside this example are loose coupled by the selector-trigger mechanism.

 twoBirds was created 2006 by the [repo owner](http://frank.thuerigen.two-birds.ch).